opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 Compared to dense embedding models, sparse models have a more complex structure, requiring post-processing layers for vector sparsification and complex tensor-to-map conversions for OpenSearch compatibility.
 These factors collectively increase the technical barrier to using and deploying neural sparse models in Python.

-Sentence Transformers offers a streamlined user experience to simplify this process.
-It abstracts the encoding details of OpenSearch neural sparse models, including configuration options like bi-encoder or doc-only (inference-free) modes and activation functions.
+Sentence Transformers offers a streamlined user experience that simplifies this process.
+It abstracts the encoding details of OpenSearch neural sparse models, including configuration options like the bi-encoder or doc-only (inference-free) modes and activation functions.
 These abstractions are handled internally, so you can initialize a model and encode text with just one or two lines of code.

 Follow these steps to get started with neural sparse models using the Sentence Transformers library.